haskell-game/tiny-games-hs/README.md

 7. A separate README file is optional, but can add value, such as animations, or discussion of the game/code/experience.
    Website visitors will see this on clicking your game.
+8. You're welcome to include a less-minified version of the code, that people can learn from.
-8. Contest entries will be collected in this repo.
+9. Contest entries will be collected in this repo.
-9. You can submit any number of entries, in the following categories:
+10. You can submit any number of entries, in the following categories:

    **`prelude-10-80`**
    : No imports may be used. ([template1](prelude/template1.hs))